 Platform operations overview

-For software companies interested in embedding analytics into their SaaS solutions, they want the analytics platform to provide onboarding capabilities that can be integrated into their own onboarding flows so that the customer receives the full platform experience from the point of purchase.
+For software companies interested in embedding analytics into their SaaS solutions, they want the data & analytics platform to provide onboarding capabilities that can be integrated into their own onboarding flows so that the customer receives the full platform experience from the point of purchase.

 Qlik Cloud's multitenant model